YournC/Aproxie/README.md

 - **Chat reports and Modmail:** Talk to the moderators of Aproxie (and me) through Modmail and report messages/users in chats.
 - **Direct Messages:** Send private chat messages to people on your friends list.
 - **Bans:** Moderators would be able to temporarily ban annoying users from sending messages, for up to 24 hours.
 - **Emojis:** Emoji pallet to send emoji reactions in chats.
-Emojis can already be pasted into the chat box and they work just fine, and I intend to add a box that lets you copy emojis to paste in as well as adding a system to send messages that are formatted differently, like `[username] :[😂]: [message]`.
+Emojis can already be pasted into the chat box and they work just fine, and I intend to add a box that lets you copy emojis to paste in as well as adding a system to send messages that are formatted differently, like `[username] [😂] [message]` (i.e. `YournC [😂] Lmao thats so funny xD`)